My approach

 Wellness Vet provides non‑urgent veterinary consultations for registered clients, delivered at home and online by appointment.

-Appointments may support annual healthcare, including vaccinations and prescription medicine checks, as well as help navigate gradual health changes over different life stages.
-Care is always guided by what will best support long‑term comfort, quality of life, and wellbeing.
+Care may support annual healthcare, including vaccinations and prescription medicine checks, as well as help navigate gradual health changes across different life stages.
+Decisions are guided by what best supports comfort, quality of life, and long‑term wellbeing.

 Therapeutic care

-A true wellness‑led approach underpins all care, supporting long‑term health, comfort, and quality of life.
+A true wellness‑led approach underpins all care, supporting comfort, mobility, and quality of life over time.

-Care is carefully curated to reduce stress and support sensitive dogs, ageing companions, and those experiencing changes in comfort or mobility.
+Care is curated gently to reduce stress and support sensitive dogs, ageing companions, and those experiencing changes in comfort or movement.

 What matters most